 We are currently collaborating with the Fraser of Allander Institute and the Improvement Service to more rigorously evaluate our efforts and to generate a body of evidence to determine actions which would have the greater impact to alleviate poverty.

 We have secured just over £1.3 million to invest in the Supporting People – Addressing Needs programme (SPAN) which provides a platform for the integration of services across income maximisation, employability and wellbeing.
-It will deliver a tailored offer to each family affected by poverty, This will be assessed to measure the impact of moving families from crisis and emergency to sustainable livelihoods.
+It will deliver a tailored offer to each family affected by poverty.
+This will be assessed to measure the impact of moving families from crisis and emergency to sustainable livelihoods.

 Poverty is the biggest equality issue in Scotland today with 1 in 5 of our children having their opportunities and life chances constrained by the financial circumstances into which they were born.